aibor/virtrun/README.md

 import (
     "testing"

-    "github.com/aibor/virtrun"
+    "github.com/aibor/virtrun/sysinit"
 )

 func TestMain(m *testing.M) {
-    virtrun.Tests(m)
+    sysinit.RunTests(m)
 }
 ```

 See the selftest directory for a working example.

-Instead of using `virtrun.Tests` you can use call the various parts
+Instead of using `sysinit.RunTests` you can use call the various parts
 individually, of course, and just mount the file systems you need or additional
 ones.
-See `virtrun.Tests` for the steps it does.
+See `sysinit.RunTests` for the steps it does.

 With the `TestMain` function in place, run the test and specify the virtrun
 binary in one of the following ways: